Updated 9/22/25

 Provide clear academic honesty/privacy expectations.

-Refer to WWU syllabi policies and your own in your syllabus & assignments.
+Refer to WWU syllabi policies and your own statements in your syllabus and assignments.
 Provide a statement such as one of the following:

 • “Use of an AI text generator when an assignment does not explicitly call or allow for it without proper attribution or authorization is plagiarism.”1

-• “Collaboration with ChatGPT or other AI composition software is not permissible in this course.”2
+• “Collaboration with ChatGPT or other AI composition software is not permissible in this course/assignment.”2

 • “Please obtain permission from me before collaborating with peers or AI chatbots (like ChatGPT) on assignments for this course.”2